 Just the ENORMOUS cooking space alone rivals most full-sized grills and gives you an excellent run for your money.

 This product is best for the biggest camping trip you can imagine.
 You can cook 8 large burgers simultaneously thanks to its enormous cooking surface.
+(We also have a dedicated list for the best camping grills here.)

 Additionally, its workmanship and build quality is amazing, and will definitely last a long time.
 This product is our number one pick, and it surely won't disappoint you.